kjsauer/getting-started/README.md

 I recommend using a text editor (e.g., Sublime Text) to open these text-only files.

 ## Conventions
-$ means an action or command line prompt (not entirely consistent throughout), e.g.:
+"$" means an action or command line prompt (not entirely consistent throughout), e.g.:
 Take action:
 $ Go to File > Open Folder
 Command Line Prompt:
 $ git commit -m 'initial commit'
+This is especially used when the command is a one-liner (in order to differentiate it from English text).